JordanSh/BaseCase/README.md

 ## Contributing

 Contributions are welcome!
-If you encounter any bugs or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/your/repository).
+If you encounter any bugs or have suggestions for new features, please open an issue on the [GitHub repository](https://github.com/JordanSh/BaseCase).

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License